11 seasons available

 Andrew Zimmern highlights the edible icons of Iceland's capital; From salted cod and lamb hot dogs piled with toppings to tangy, creamy skyr, Reykjavik's food is as colorful, quirky and steeped in history as the city itself.

-Andrew Zimmern explores the diverse culinary classics of Ecuador's capital city, Quito.
-The urban cuisine features fried pork and potato cakes, fresh ceviche, sugar-coated roasted peanuts, fish soup, and more.
+Andrew Zimmern explores the diverse culinary classics of Ecuador's capital city, Quito; the urban cuisine satisfies stomachs with fried pork and potato cakes, fresh ceviche, sugar-coated roasted peanuts, fish soup, and more.

 Andrew Zimmern shows off the tempting flavors of Cartagena, Colombia; from fried fish and sizzling egg arepas to bedroom-boosting fruits and seafood stews, the taste of the coast infuses every bite.